-An Option is a prescribed set of at least 4.0 credits with a particular thematic focus outside a student's major.
-To earn an Option, students must complete the requirements of both the Option and their major.
-An Option may only be completed as part of an Honours or General degree.
-An Option will be notated on the academic transcript but does not appear on the degree parchment.
+Options, a prescribed set of a minimum of four (4.0) full credit equivalents with a particular disciplinary focus, can be completed as part of an undergraduate degree.
+To be eligible, students must successfully complete the requirements of both the option and the Honours or General program in which they are enrolled.
+An option appears on the academic transcript but does not appear on the degree parchment.